 Like the previous Art of Fighting games, this game includes the concept of the "Spirit Gauge", which determines the effectiveness of special moves.
 The gauge lowers after the player performs a Special Move or a Desperation Move.
 It also depletes when the opponent performs a taunt.
 The gauge can be recharged by holding down any attack button.
 Unlike the previous games, the gauge slowly recharges automatically (and can charge faster by remaining downed after being knocked down using the Special Attack button).

-The game includes ten playable characters, two of which can only be playable with a cheat code.
+The game includes ten playable characters, two of which are time-locked in the arcade version (and can also be playable with a cheat code).
 Only two fighters from the roster return from previous installments (Robert and Ryo).